by: Thomas Young

 - Assign responsibilities to team members to execute the plan’s action items.

-- Make sure to set up a process for tracking progress toward your web marketing goals.
+- Make sure to set up a process for tracking progress toward your strategic digital marketing goals.

 - Review and modify the plan as needed on a regular basis.